⚡ Quick Answer

 Cons

-Avoid if: You need wireless connectivity, have limited desk space, or prioritize long‑term reliability over cutting‑edge features.
+Avoid if: You have limited desk space, prefer low‑profile keyboards, or require hot‑swappable switches.

 Pros